 Students who are unable to complete the recommended number of courses per semester need to be aware that as per the Program Promotion and Graduation Requirements Policy (opens PDF, 56kb), to be eligible for graduation, students are expected to demonstrate mastery of current competencies outlined in the Program of Studies applicable at the time of graduation.
-In cases where study has been interrupted or a Program of Study has been updated to reflect industry standards, the College may require a student to repeat a subject area.
+In cases where study has been interrupted or the Program of Studies has been updated to reflect industry standards, the College may require a student to repeat a subject area.

-How much does this cost?
+How much does the program cost?

-Do I need Textbooks?
+Do I need textbooks?

 How can I apply for an Exemption?

 Students who have taken courses similar to those in the Program of Studies at Mohawk College or another academic institution may apply for an exemption to receive credit for the course(s).
 Exemptions are processed online after students have been accepted to the program.
 A valid student number is required.
 It is recommended that students have successfully completed at least one core course prior to applying for an exemption.
 Note that exemptions are granted by the individual academic area.
-Click here (opens new window) to read more about the exemption process.
+Review Course Exemptions (opens new window) to read more about the exemption process.

 Can I get credit for Prior Learning/Experience?